 If you have M.E. or care for someone who has M.E., you may be entitled to claim benefits.

 Action for M.E. produces a range of factsheets about benefits available, including detailed information on completing application forms and attending assessments.
-You can find these under Resources in our Living with M.E. section.
+You can find these on our welfare benefits page.

 The service can also be contacted by email but please bear in mind that emails will only be picked up on Wednesdays, Thursdays and Fridays.
 We aim to reply to all emails within three working days.

 There are also appointment slots that can be booked in advance for 10.30am to 12.30pm on Fridays.
 These can be booked by contacting our Information and Support Officers on 0117 927 9551.

 If you need help applying for Employment and Support Allowance or Personal Independence Payment and can't get through to our welfare rights adviser, you might want to use SEAP’s benefit support app.
 This helps you prepare by testing any application form answers you have drafted to estimate how many points you might score.

 You can also contact the following for further welfare benefits information: